 Passwords in Virtual TimeClock

-Every individual using Virtual TimeClock will have a unique password.
+By default, every individual using Virtual TimeClock will have a unique password.
 A user's status dictates what kind of time clock access they will have when using their password.

 - When a User enters their password, they can clock in and out, check their timecard and access other user features.